Dowden Commits to Doing Away With "Pointless" Consent Cookies Requests

 “Both behavioural science and common sense tell you that putting a ‘tick to accept’ box in front of someone at the point they want to access a website or service does not generate genuine informed consent, it just means people are likely to tick ‘accept’ without thinking…a good measure of whether reform is successful will be the end of pointless cookie banners.“

-Before data privacy fetishists get all angsty, here are some less intrusive suggestions as to how transparency and privacy can be monitored less intrusively:
+Before data privacy fetishists get all angsty, here are some suggestions as to how transparency and privacy can be monitored less intrusively:

 Here at Guido, because we want to provide a free-to-air service funded by advertising, we drop advertisers’ cookies.
-Consequently we take a militant line against people who want to loot our content without being exposed to the advertising that pays the salaries and expenses that go into producing the content.
+Consequently, we take a militant line against people who want to loot our content without being exposed to the advertising that pays the salaries and expenses that go into producing that content.
 That is the bargain we make with readers.

 Think of the productivity boost from not wasting time every day you are online clicking on irritating cookie banner pop-ups.
 This alone will make Brexit worthwhile…